 The typical asking rate per listing is in the $70's per square foot per year.
-The Southeast Washington submarket is seeing a an increase in rates.
-In the last 3 months, the median rate rose $13 per sqft per year.
-That's a 19% rise in rent.
+The Southeast Washington submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $13 per sqft per year.
+That's a 19% increase in rent.

-In the last 90 days, 11 listings have been posted online, which means new listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 55% of the office spaces in the Southeast Washington are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 154 listings have been listed, so you'll want to check back regularly for new listings.
+About 8% of the available space in the Southeast Washington are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 22,090 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this region are close to 9 floors.
-Most buildings in this market were built in 1967 and are Class A.
+Even though the median size is 16,450 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are around 9 stories.
+Most buildings in this area were built in 1967 and are Class A.